bmispelon/flake8-escaping-style/README.md

 Nowadays, Python has lifted those limitations and uses a more practical default encoding (utf-8, see [PEP3120](https://www.python.org/dev/peps/pep-3120/)).
-So for most string literals you can use the character you want, without having to use escape sequences.
+So for most string literals you can use the character you want without having to use escape sequences at all.

 I'd still recommend using an escape sequence when using "weird" [^1] characters and especially invisible ones.
-But in that case I like to use the "named character" escaping style (`\N{name}`).
+But in that case I like to use the "named character" escaping style `\N{name}`.

 [^1]: By "weird" I mean any character that requires more than two fingers to type on my keyboard.